TehilaTheStudent/TinyURL/README.md

 - **Features:**
   - Visualizes URL analytics with interactive charts.
   - Provides a user-friendly interface for managing URLs and viewing analytics.

+---
+Thank you for checking out the URL Shortening Service!
+We hope it meets your needs for URL management and analytics.